Dick & Dom in da Bungalow: Bogies

-The most infamous part of Dick and Dom in da Bungalow was a pre-recorded game called Bogies.
+The segment of the show that gained the most notoriety was a pre-recorded game called Bogies.
 In this game, Dick and Dom situated themselves in a quiet public place such as a museum or restaurant and took turns to shout "bogies" at gradually increasing volumes, until one of them did not shout as loud as the other (judged by a meter on the screen), or quit due to embarrassment.
 The commentary for Bogies was provided by the show's producer, Steve Ryde.
+Later series would see variations on the game including "Parent Bogies", where either Dick or Dom would play the game against a viewer's parent; and "European Bogies", where they played in France, Italy and Spain, shouting the equivalent word for 'Bogies' in each language.